kgateway-dev/kgateway/docs/content/gloo_routing/tls/server_tls.md

    -keyout mtls.key -out mtls.crt -subj "/CN=gloo.gloo-system.com"
 ```

-Since they are self-signed, we can reuse tls.crt as our rootca file.
+Since they are self-signed, we can use mtls.crt as both our client cert and our rootca file for Gloo to verify the client.

 We will use `glooctl` to create the tls `secret`: